Millions of Australian motorists are putting lives at risk by multitasking behind the wheel, according to new research by Finder.Read more…

 - Repaying, waiving or varying a fee

-What can’t the FOS do?
+What can’t AFCA do?

-The Financial Ombudsman Service cannot:
+The Australian Financial Complaints Authority (AFCA) cannot:

 - Help with CTP insurance disputes.
 You will need to contact your state authority instead.